Sanmopre/Sea_Conquest/Docs/GUIDocument.md

 *Reference from Age of Empires 2*

 In this example we can see how everything we mentioned is very important for the HUD in RTS games.
-All the information is displayed in the margins, it's simple and clear, the minimap is located in the bottom-right corner so it doesn't block anything from view, and most importantly, the player has a lot of vision over the game itself.
+All the information is displayed in the margins, it's simple and clear, the minimap is located in the bottom-right corner so it doesn't block anything from view and most importantly, the player has a lot of vision over the game itself.